ghodeaniket/SpeakBetter-iOS/README.md

 ## Next Steps

-After validation of Phase 1, Phase 2 will focus on:
+After validation of Phase 3, Phase 4 will focus on:

-1. Implementing the SFVoiceAnalytics integration
-2. Enhancing speech analysis capabilities
-3. Improving the feedback generation algorithm
-4. Adding visualization for speech metrics
+1. Performance testing and optimization
+2. Battery impact assessment and optimization
+3. Accuracy validation against expert evaluations
+4. User experience enhancements
+5. Preparation for App Store submission

 ## Important Notes

 - This is a Proof of Concept implementation
-- SFVoiceAnalytics implementation is planned for Phase 2
 - The app requires iOS 18.0 or later due to framework dependencies
 - The app requires microphone and speech recognition permissions
+- For best results, use in a quiet environment with clear speech